theo-armour/agenda/3-0-entities/0-next-village/donna-booher.md

 ## 2024-12-17

+Donna

+* Performances
+* Tours
+* Games + tea party
+* Residents out + members in

 Hi Donna

 ## Next Village Initiatives

 * Are there any new initiatives or outreach programs that you are working on that you would like to share with us?
-* HotM residents that are members of NV? enefits
+* HotM residents that are members of NV? benefits

 ## NV & HotM Overlaps